-Kendrick Lamar, Female Nominees Lead Major Grammy Nominations
+Kendrick Lamar, Brandi Carlile Among Top Nominees For 2019 Grammys

 Sincera — Claudia Brant Musas

-(Un Homenaje Al Folclore Latinoamericano En Manos De Los Macorinos), Vol. 2 — Natalia Lafourcade
+(Un Homenaje al Folclore Latinoamericano en Manos de los Macorinos), Vol. 2 — Natalia Lafourcade

 Vives — Carlos Vives